rbrynteson/theargylemvp/_posts/2019-12-11-linting-for-beginners.md

 >> eslint "C:\folder\location\file.js"

-This will show you all of the errors.
+This will show you all the errors.

 <img src="https://theargylemvp.com/assets/images/12-11-Image6.png" />